Rubusch/ansible__raspberry/README.md

 ## Setup SD card

 Plug card into card reader.
+In case configure ./setup.sh to use the 64-bit or the 32-bit Pi OS image.
 ```
 $ lsblk
    -> /dev/sdi